GautamPenna/GPSAT/README.md

 ## Rationale

-Studying viral and genomic sequences usually means using multiple separate programs — and most of them require the command line.
+Studying viral and genomic sequences usually means using multiple separate programs, most of them requiring the command line.
 That works for software-savvy researchers, but it shuts out a large part of the biology community.

 GPSAT GUI exists to fix that.
-It brings the most common sequence analysis tasks — searching databases, aligning sequences, and visualizing results — into one simple desktop app.
+It brings the most common sequence analysis tasks - searching databases, aligning sequences, and visualizing results — into one simple desktop app.
 No coding required.

 It is also designed with **classrooms in mind**.
 Students can export their results as a `.gpsat` file and hand them in.
 Instructors can load all submissions at once and compare them side by side.
 This makes GPSAT useful as both a research tool and a teaching companion.